Payroll in China you can trust

 Keep track of all benefits, bonuses & taxes

 All HROne clients have access to their payroll records via the HROne payroll portal.

 Communicating changes in government policies & employee status.

 China requires that all employers provide basic health insurance coverage for emergency situations.
 An employer cost of roughly 2% of the employee's salary is due as health insurance payment.

 Employed Chinese citizens must also benefit from a housing fund contribution from their employer.
-To be used for housing purposes.
-The housing fund differs from other social securities as it is regarded as a personal fund rather than a pool fund.
+Unlike the pension fund, The housing fund is regarded as a personal fund rather than a pool fund.

 Frequently Asked Questions